Angela & Jeremy

 Angela comments “Every time we see a photo of our floral installation at our ceremony we can’t believe that it was our wedding.
 From seeing the initial sketch to seeing it brought to life was amazing and beyond our expectations.”

 The first reception was a sit-down lunch at The Empress, a Melbourne Pub.
-With the help of Looseleaf, guests were gifted orchid kokedama as wedding favors.
-The bride explaining “Having great food and wine was a priority, as we wanted our guests to experience the best of Melbourne, so Peter from The Empress gave us exactly what we wanted.”
+With the help of Looseleaf, guests were gifted orchid kokedama as wedding favours.
+The bride explained “Having great food and wine was a priority, as we wanted our guests to experience the best of Melbourne, so Peter from The Empress gave us exactly what we wanted.”

 The celebrations kicked on at cocktail bar The Noble Experiment, with more family and friends joining the newlyweds, where guests were greeted by a custom, handpainted sign by Sign Vision, celebrating the newlyweds.
 Angela noting “We created simple white invitations with neon pink lettering, so we kept this theme going with a sign created by signwriter Larry from Signvision.
 We were blown away with the sign and now have it hanging in our home as a reminder of our day.”